 Have a look at the orientation video created by members of KiSS Council.

-The College of Kinesiology participates in exchange programs with the University of Queensland in Brisbane, Australia, and with the University of Bath in the United Kingdom.
+The College of Kinesiology participates in an exchange program with the University of Queensland in Brisbane, Australia.

 The College of Kinesiology offers its first‑year students the opportunity to join a Learning Community.
 A Learning Community is a group of first‑year students taking a common set of three classes.
 Imagine walking into your first‑year classes and already knowing a whole network of friends you can rely on for everything from note‑swapping to friendship.
 Learning Communities students meet once a week outside of the classroom, and are supported by peer mentors, the College of Kinesiology, their professors, alumni and the University Learning Centre.
 Watch for more information about Learning Communities once you are admitted to our college.

 Students in the College of Kinesiology are given many opportunities for practical and hands‑on learning.
 There are many lab experiences within kinesiology classes that will provide you with this hands‑on experience.
 In addition, outstanding laboratory facilities and access to undergraduate research opportunities give our program a competitive edge.